-Aspire Town Planning and Project Services act on behalf of Mr. Bruce Robert Parker and Mrs. Gail Nadine Parker (the 'Landowners' and the 'Applicants') in relation to the above described Development Application over land at 23 Sand Street, Port Douglas, more formally described as Lot 13 on Crown Plan PTD20934.
+Aspire Town Planning and Project Services act on behalf of Virginia Isabella Donovan (the 'Landowner' and the 'Applicant') in relation to the above described Development Application over land at 21 Sand Street, Port Douglas, more formally described as Lot 14 on Crown Plan PTD20934.

-The Town Planning Report forms part of a properly made Development Application pursuant to Sections 50 and 51 of the Planning Act 2016 seeking a Development Permit for a Material Change of Use (Dual Occupancy) and Reconfiguration of a Lot (1 Lot into 2 Lots).
+The Town Planning Report forms part of a properly made Development Application pursuant to Sections 50 and 51 of the Planning Act 2016 seeking a Development Permit for a Material Change of Use (Dual Occupancy).